 The Cost of Social Media Security Scams

 When social media scams are successfully run, there can be an enormous price to pay, both by any company with a brand being abused and the customers of the organization.

 - Financial Loss – Criminals can use social media scams to access corporate accounts and defraud unwary consumers of thousands of dollars, as well as enact credit card fraud before their ploys are detected and stopped.

 - Customer Mistrust – Customers who discover a supposedly legitimate brand social account they’ve been following and interacting with is fake may not be willing to take chances on future engagement with that brand whatsoever.

-- Brand Disruption – When a company is exposed for allowing social media cyber security threats to undermine their organization, the negative press can drive many prospects away while shrinking their customers base for good.
+- Brand Disruption – When a company is exposed for allowing social media cybersecurity threats to undermine their organization, the negative press can drive many prospects away while shrinking their customer base for good.

 13 Social Media Security Best Practices

 Here are 13 ways to establish a basis of social media security to protect your brand and your customers.